Turbofan3360/RPi_weather_station/README.md

 To set up one-wire communication for the AM2302 and DS18B20, run: sudo nano /boot/config.txt.
 At the bottom, add dtoverlay=w1-gpio

+You will also need to make sure that python-daemon is installed - run sudo pip install python-daemon - and that anvil is installed - run sudo pip install anvil-uplink.

 To run this code, first run ./dbsetup.py from the command line to initialise the database.
 Then, run ./weather_station.py to start collecting data.
 Finally, run ./anvil_data_collection.py to enable the anvil.works website to collect the data for display.